marcomoreira92/PokeMe/README.md

 Each VIPER module contains a series of **E**ntities that have the function of storing the View Model and  Business Model.
 Besides these entities each module has a DTO (Data Transfer Object) that is designed to send data between each module.
 To help to instantiate each VIPER module we have a helper module called Assembly.

+## Approach
+To Develop this app I started by creating the base UI elements (view layer).
+After that i developed  the Data Layer, writting the tests as I developed every data/business layer function - Test Driven development.
+When all bussiness/data test pass I connected all layers to construct the entire module.
+At the end i added some special features like the tutorial view, info view to handle error and other small details.

 ## App Notes
 - This app was designed to be prepared for localization in every language possible.
 To translate the app into a new language we only need to add a new `Localizable.String` file with all the new strings.